People

 Adva Sahar is a PhD student in the Department of Geography and Human Environment at the School of Geosciences, Tel-Aviv University.
 She studies the cognitive and psychological aspects of human spatial behavior.
 Her research focuses on the role of body movement and vision in learning and memory processes of urban and built environments.
 Her interests also include physiology, ergonomics and human factor, environmental design and architecture.

-Nir Kaplan is a PhD student at the Porter School of Environmental Studies, Tel Aviv University.
+Nir Kaplan completed his PhD in 2023 at the Porter School of Environmental Studies, Tel Aviv University.
 In his dissertation, he examines the influence of urban planning approaches on the relationship between movement volume distribution (especially pedestrians) in the city, land use pattern and street network structure.
 The areas of his academic interest include: pedestrian movement, urban morphology, agent based models, GIS and spatial analysis methods.

 Michal Ferenz